 Ingredients

-- 1/2 teaspoon salt
+- ½ teaspoon salt (or to taste)

 How To Make Serrano Chile Hot Sauce Recipe

-1. Prepare the ingredients:
+1. Prep the Peppers

 Tips And Tricks